talutahelan-star/ispconfig-advanced-jailkit-tools/README.md

 **Tier 1: Minimal & Safe - no background tasks (Set this as the Server-Level Default)** `jk_lsh sftp coreutils basicshell`
 * **Capabilities:** Provides the beautiful colored terminal UI with the welcome message and allows secure SFTP access.
 The shell is extremely limited, making it perfectly safe as a global default for untrusted users.
-Also the tier is suitable for hosting experimental and/or completely unverified PHP websites/scripts.
+Also the tier is suitable for hosting experimental and/or less-verified PHP websites/scripts exposed to the public.

 **Tier 2: Background Tasks (Set via Website Override)** `jk_lsh sftp coreutils basicshell extendedshell netutils ps_top_w_uptime dtach`